sebastian-nehrdich/buddhist-chinese-parallels/README.md

 # chinese-parallels
-This repository holds code and data for the chinese-parallels research.
+This repository holds code and data for the research on Chinese parallels.
-The data will be uploaded on 26th of July.